asayers/orpa/README.md

 This works, but if you don't look through the new commits then-and-there you can lose track of which ones you've looked at.
-I wanted a way to track the "read/unread" status of each commit.
+I wanted a way to track the "read/unread" status of each commit, like I do with email.

 ## Enter git-notes